Will health insurance cover my gym membership?

 Different life stages and family situations normally require different levels of cover.
 So the more flexibility your health insurance provider offers, the better.
 If you’re confused where you sit in this, look into some of our life stage guides as helpful starting points.

 Regardless of the type or level of cover you take out, it’s likely that there will be an annual limit to how much you can claim on.
 The easiest way to know this figure in advance is to check the fund information or contact your provider directly.

 If you’re passionate about both your health and finances, the benefits of taking out a health insurance policy that covers gym membership could be multifold.

-Health insurance policies can often inadvertently reward healthier behaviour by offering lower premiums to those who are keeping fit and making conscious lifestyle decisions.
+Some health insurance policies can even reward healthier behaviour by offering lower premiums to those who are keeping fit and making conscious lifestyle decisions.

 It’s a win-win situation!

 On the other hand, if you’re concerned about the added costs of a gym membership, you could always think about reducing your overall level of cover.